 The booth announcer commented that fifth place mononame Indira had just been reassessed by ratings agencies, and "upgraded from a D+ to a DD+".
 Amid many shots of second place Gina-Lisa Lohfink's ample bustline, Sido cattily christened her Vagina-Lisa, and moderator Micky Beisenherz changed her last name to Lohfick.
 For those of you who don't know: ficken, in German, means to fuck.
 It takes real class to be that annoyed.

-(An aside: According to Hä, the Langenscheidt youthspeak dictionary, young German men call such a rack a docking station.
+(An aside: According to Hä, the Langenscheidt youthspeak dictionary, young German men call such an ample rack a docking station.
 They don't seem to be terribly nervig.)

-She is truly a child of the media, with an unerring sense for publicity.
-As a teenager, she auditioned for a spot on Auf und Davon – Mein Auslandstagebuch, one of the several popular reality shows which document the tales of Germans who set out for a new life abroad.
+Katzi is truly a child of the media, with an unerring sense for publicity.
+As a teenager, she auditioned for a spot on Auf und Davon – Mein Auslandstagebuch, one of several popular reality shows which document the tales of Germans who set out for a new life abroad.